 WSDOT needs permits to work in or over the water.
 The Department of Ecology and the Washington Department of Fish and Wildlife issue general permits for specific routine maintenance and preservation activities that have a low risk of impacting sensitive resources.
 A general permit covers the same type of work across the state and is good for five years.
 It streamlines the process and saves time and money by eliminating the need to apply for a new permit each time the work is performed.

 Bridge and Ferry Terminal Maintenance (pdf 55 kb)

-Remove and Replace Piles in Marine Waters (Ferry Terminals) (pdf 75 kb)
+Remove, Repair, and Replace Piles in Marine Waters (Ferry Terminals) (pdf 71 kb)

-The programmatic permit reporting form is to be used for track the annual use of programmatic permits for capital construction projects.
-The Permit Program will notify region environmental offices in December that reporting information is due in mid January of each year.
+The Permit Program will notify region environmental offices in December that reporting information is due in mid-January annually.

 Bridge and Ferry Terminal Washing (pdf 669 kb)

 Aquatic Plant and Algae Management General Permit Aquatic Mosquito Control Allows the application of pesticide to control mosquito species within WSDOT right-of-way.